When you begin looking for an air purifier for your home, you may come across a unit that promotes itself as a UV light air purifier.

-A UV light air filter has a special function, which may be something that you want to consider when buying an air purifier for your home.
+A UV light air purification system has a special function, which may be something you’ll want to consider when buying an air purifier for your home.

-In this article, we’ll go over everything you need to know about UV light technology.
-You’ll discover what it does, how it operates and find out if this type of feature is important to you.
+In this article, we’ll go over everything you need to know about UV air purifier technology.

-First of all, it’s important for you to know that the letters “UV” actually stand for “Ultra Violet.”
-So, an UV light air purifier is actually shorthand for an Ultra Violet light purifier.
+First of all, it’s important for you to know that the letters “UV” actually stands for “Ultra Violet.”

 UV light is part of the electromagnetic spectrum, which makes up all wavelengths of electromagnetic radiation, including light, radio waves and x-rays which are arranged according to frequency and wavelength.

 UV lighting is a special type of radiation that can’t be seen by the naked eye because it’s part of the invisible section that makes up the electromagnetic spectrum.

 To be precise, its wavelength is from 400 nm (750 THz) to 10 nm (30 PHz), shorter than that of visible light but longer than X-rays (source Wikipedia.)